IBM/flow-compiler/README.md

 # flow-compiler
-A tool that builds applications out of gRPC enabled components
+A tool that builds applications out of gRPC microservices.

 ## Installation
 Detailed instructions on how to build the **flow-compiler** are [here](flowc/README.md).